zeridon/matterbridge-heroku/README.md

 provided by this service.
 tool, using [these][config1] [parts][config2] of config.
 Some notes:
   - The NickServ username and password are set via envvar on Heroku.
+  - The nick of the IRC bot is `g0v-bridge`, as it might later be used for relaying Telegram messages too.
+  - The NickServ name is `hacklabto-bridge` as it was originally created for another team's gateway.
+No one will see this name in UI.
   - Matterbridge doesn't yet support spoofing of nicknames for incoming messages like the `slack-irc-plugin` seems to already allow, but there is an issue for implementing spoofing [`#667`][spoof-issue].